 What is alimony?

-Alimony is.
+Alimony is sometimes referred to as spousal support.
 It is completely separate from child support because it is seen as a temporary measure to prevent a divorcing spouse from going through any undue hardship as the result of the divorce.
 You may be required to make payments to your spouse for six months or one year after the divorce finalization, or you may be required to pay a lump sum in cash as a way to rectify the perceived inequality between spouses.

 What factors are taken into account when deciding how much alimony a spouse should be paid?